spblog/spfx-pnp-signalr/README.md

 ### 1. Prerequisites

 You should configure Azure Storage account prior running the sample.
-For local development use Azure Storage Emulator with below artifacts:
+For local development use Azure Storage Explorer with below artifacts:

 #### Blob containers